On this page:

 Your landlord or owner must give you two copies of the signed condition report before you move in.

-Check that each item on the condition report is reported accurately and return one copy to your landlord or owner within three business days of moving in.
+Check that each item on the condition report is reported accurately.
+Return one copy to your landlord or owner within three business days of moving in.

 If you are returning the condition report by mail to or from a country area, allow an extra two days for postal delivery times.